PervazGolrang/Project2-VRF-LITE_OSPF-BGP_RedistributionLab/steps/07_switching_vlan.md

 ### R9_C1 (Site 1)

-The management VLAN is optional, however, I see it as best practice.
+* The management VLAN is optional, however, I see it as best practice for seperating control traffic.
+* While the VLAN redundancy is quite a bit redundant due to the design, it still serves as good training, especially simulating scalability, reflecting how  a larger enteprise network might realistically operate.

 ```bash
 interface GigabitEthernet3.10